 - What benefits does it bring to the buyer?

-- Promotional strategy: What’s the most appropriate advertising approach for your product?
+- Promotional strategy: What’s the most appropriate advertising approach for the product?

-Start by identifying what media placements will engage your customer and clearly convey your product’s story.
+Start by identifying what media placements will engage the target customer and clearly convey the product story.

 - How do you intend to bring this to the customer’s attention?